Last updated on 10 February 2022

 To diagnose the condition, your doctor will first perform a Finklestein's test, where you grip your thumb in your palm and turn your wrist in the direction of your little finger, to determine where the pain is located.
 They will also check for tenderness or an inflammatory nodule or lump.

 Occasionally, your doctor may perform X-rays and blood tests to rule out other causes of joint pain in the thumb region, such as osteoarthritis, which may present with similar symptoms.

-You may also develop De Quervain's if your job requires repetitive lifting using your wrists, eg. if you are a waiter using trays, or a construction worker using certain kinds of tools.
+You may also develop de Quervain's if your job requires repetitive lifting using your wrists, such as a waiter carrying trays all day, or a construction worker using certain kinds of tools.

 Your doctor will treat the condition with a specific kind of brace or splint to immobilise the thumb and rest the inflamed tendons, helping to prevent further aggravation.
 A short course of oral anti-inflammatory medications may also help.

 A wrist splint or brace, to limit thumb and wrist motion, may allow the tendons to rest, and an ice bag can help reduce swelling.

 A physiotherapist can advise you on exercises to help strengthen muscles and relieve symptoms, and recommend ways to perform certain activities without triggering more pain.
 These exercises must be performed regularly, as directed, for symptoms to improve.